This is where Exercise Physiology can help!

 - Post operative Rehabilitation issues

 All these conditions can be helped by increasing your levels of physical activity.
 The trick is finding someone who understands your condition, who can help guide you, motivate you, and set up a plan that will work.

-Introducing our Exercise Physiologist Adelaide team, Courtney, Lara and Jack who consult across all our clinics.
+Introducing our Exercise Physiologist Adelaide team, Kyle, Adam, Rachel and Sam who consult across all our clinics.